-The F_1 hybrid (F_1 hereafter) ZYZ108 derived from the cross of MB (female) and ZY50 (male) parents has significantly increased silique numbers and grain yield (Figure 1a,b).
-The total grain yield of F_1 was 60% higher than the midparent value (MPV).
-Increased yield was mainly the result of significantly increased silique numbers (about 50% higher than MPV), because no significant difference was observed for the weight per seed between F_1 and the two parents.
-The increased silique number of F_1 was not the result of an extended flowering period because the flowering time of F_1 was in between that of the two parents and all three genotypes were harvested at the same time.
-The effect of heterosis on silique number is directly correlated Figure 1.
-Heterosis of the F_1 hybrid in oilseed rape and in representative plants of the three developmental stages examined in this study.
+The F_1 hybrid (F_1 hereafter) ZYZ108 derived from the cross of MB (female) and ZY50 (male) parents has significantly increased silique numbers and grain yield (Figure 1A-B).
+Total grain yield of F_1 was 60% higher than the mid-parent value (MPV).
+Increased yield was mainly the result of significantly increased silique numbers (~50% higher than MPV), because no significant difference was observed for the weight per seed between F_1 and the two parents.
+The increased silique number of F_1 was not a result of an extended flowering period because the flowering time of F_1 was in-between the two parents and all three genotypes were harvested at the same time.
+The effect of heterosis on silique number is directly correlated with the increased number of flowers in F_1 (Zhang et al., 2016b).
+Therefore, we used tissues from three key stages during early flower development to investigate the potential molecular mechanisms underlying heterosis in B. napus.